PasHyde/relate/README.md

 print(measure(text_1, text_2))
 58.333333
 ```
-The matrix module automatically arranges the estimated values as a symmetric matrix.
+The matrix module automatically arranges the estimated values into a symmetric matrix.
 The plain text files can be opened and arranged using the data_file module.
 All punctuation marks and capitals should be removed from the texts and the pronunciation standardized.
 The data should be arranged into the data_file module as following:

 ```python
 text_1 = 'the fox jumps'